St George's House,

 The Corby Family.

-When George Corby, who was a Police Officer serving in the Sheffield Police Force died, his son Willis Corby (Snr) was admitted in 1913 to St George's, aged 9, child number 208.
+When George Corby, who was a Police Officer serving in the Sheffield Police Force, died, he was interred in a churchyard in Empingham, Rutland.
+His son Willis Corby (Snr) was admitted in 1913 to St George's, aged 9, child number 208.
 We have been fortunate to have been provided with some old family photographs below by David Sargent, grandson of Ada Corby.

 The first photograph is of Willis Corby Snr who was born in 1904 in Sheffield.
 He worked in the Scunthorpe area in the building trade and later moved to Loughborough, Leicestershire he died there aged 88, Feb 1992.